Adivinedude/PCM_Modbus/README.md

 Arduino Servo library

 ModbusRTUSlave library by C. M. Bulliner

-Update:
-2023-12-27 - program was re-written to be more readable and make driver additions cleaner.
+2023-12-29
-2023-12-29 - Additional features added.
+- Additional features added.
   - New Motor class model to simplify implementation and option to bypass default motor handler.
   - System uptime counter.
   - Available memory display has been improved
-           - New timer implementation increased idle speed from 15k to 50k;
+  - New timer implementation increased loop speed
 - BugFix
-              - reboot when using servos fixed.
+  - Reboot when using servos fixed.